 "If Ayrton had succeeded (to win the kart championship), he probably would have stopped, he would have returned to Brazil and would never race again.
 He has confirmed it to me many times".

 Whether Ayrton had stopped or not, we cannot know, even though he in all likelihood would not have resisted that much without the bewitching charm of competition.
-A counter-proof, among other things, comes when the parents ask him to abandon racing to devote himself to the family's entrepreneurial activities; a period characterized by boredom and nostalgia for the track, which will lead Milton to retrace his steps to see the smile on his son's face.
+A counter-proof, among other things, comes when the parents ask him to abandon racing to devote himself to the family's entrepreneurial activities.
+Senna so suffers a period characterized by boredom and nostalgia for the track, which will lead Milton to retrace his steps to see the smile on his son's face.
 Before that happens, the young Ayrton drops out of business economics.

-By now he has decided: he wants to give all his attention to racing, also thanks to the economic support of his father which for now persists, although Milton is already worried about the turn his son's passion is taking.
+By now he has decided: he wants to give all his attention to racing, also thanks to the economic support of his father which for now persists, although Milton is already worried about the road his son's passion is taking.
 The family immediately says no to Ayrton, not to even think about it, but then his mother proposes a deal: if he had been able to finish the school year in style, then he would have had the opportunity to go to Italy.
 Ayrton respects the pact, and the family gives in.

 "Still with the luggage in hand and tired from the journey, we decided to take him to eat in a restaurant near his home.
 Ayrton ate a plate of carbonara, a Florentine and a salad.
 So, since he didn't drink wine and didn't smoke, I ventured to ask him if he wanted coffee.
 Ayrton said no, but if it was possible, he would have gladly eaten another plate of carbonara".